We hope this advice will help prepare you for discussions with your midwife or doctor so that you can ask the questions that are important to you.

 Free printed copies of this leaflet are also provided for local screening providers to give to women who cannot access the internet.
 Screening services can view the full PDF of the printed leaflet and order printed copies on the APS online ordering portal (requires login).

-Contact the PHE Screening helpdesk with any queries about this publication, making sure you include its full title.
+Contact the screening helpdesk with any queries about this publication, making sure you include its full title.